symfony-cmf/symfony-cmf-docs/bundles/create.rst

         {"editor": "ckeditor"}
     %}

-As create.js, it is possible to specify another directory, repository or commit id in the extra parameters of ``composer.json`` file (here are the default values):
+As for create.js, you can override the source of CKEditor to a different target directory, source repository or commit id in the extra parameters of the ``composer.json`` file (here are the default values):

 .. code-block:: javascript